-Soft lavender falls becoming a medium violet-lavender towards the edging.
+Soft lavender falls becoming a medium violet-lavender towards the edge.
 The matching, graceful standards have a heavy ruffle and the beard is white with orange tips.

 Bearded Iris are easy care and will bring plenty of colour to your beds.
 Their late spring show bridges the gap between the spring and summer blooms and the spectacular flowers are in colour for around a month, with spot flowers year round.
 Bearded Iris even make good cut flowers.
 Bearded Iris make garden styling a breeze.
 They offer a rainbow of options to effectively couple and accentuate the existing colours in your patch.

 Iris embody all the colours of the rainbow.
 The name Iris is from Greek mythology, she was the divine embodiment of the rainbow, and said to be the link between the Gods and humanity.

 The sword like foliage of Bearded Iris opens in a fan shape.
 It stands tall and is a handsome feature year round.
 They are semi evergreen, so in cool climates, when the leaves start to look a little lack lustre in winter, you just cut them back to around 10cm and they will soon re-shoot.
 In more mild climates the foliage remains attractive without fuss.